 Nail conditions other than DSO that are known to cause abnormal nail appearance, presence of melanonychia or subungual hematoma that could obscure visualization of nail clearing

-Mixed nail infections of the target toenail, for example, candida or mold infections superimposing on dermatophyte infection
+Other microbial infections of the target toenail, for example, candida or mold infections without isolation of a dermatophyte

 Previous target toenail surgery (within 6 months) with any residual disfigurement that will impact efficacy outcome or will not allow nail to grow normally, as judged by the Investigator